How to Make Everyday Activities Educational

 Library Trips

 Let’s start with a staple of homeschool education—your weekly trip to the library.
-This is an excellent opportunity to learn the Dewey Decimal System as well as learn how to research.
+This is an excellent opportunity to learn the Dewey Decimal System and how to research.
 This can be done on your own or with the guidance of a librarian (trust me, your librarian will love to help you!).
-It is also an occasion for instruction and practice in silent, sustained reading and intentional reading strategies.
+It is also an occasion for instruction and practice in silent, sustained reading, and intentional reading strategies.

 Grocery Trips